akashxdubey022/House_price_prediction_using_ML/README.md

 # House_price_prediction_using_ML
-I have written a Jupyter notebook on how a linear regression algorithm of machine learning can predict relational values Here I have predicted prices of house from Boston
+I have written a Jupyter notebook on how a linear regression algorithm of machine learning can predict relational values Here I have predicted prices of house from Boston.

 ### Tools requried :
 1. [Github](https://github.com)